Official Government Website

 A successful § 319 grant request must focus on reducing pollutants and improving the water quality of lakes, streams, rivers, and aquifers.
 Funds may be used to address a variety of NPS management and prevention activities:

-• Agriculture (except those activities covered by a draft or final Idaho Pollutant Discharge Elimination System (IPDES) permit).
+• Agriculture (except those activities covered by a draft or final Idaho Pollutant Discharge Elimination System IPDES permit).

 • Urban stormwater runoff (except instances covered by a draft or final IPDES permit).